sudo-self/Rpi-shairport-sync/README.md

 * OpenSSL or  mbed TLS (PolarSSL is supported but deprecated)
 * Avahi
 * ALSA and/or PulseAudio
+* libdaemon
 * autoconf
 * automake
 * libtool
 * libpopt
 * libconfig

-If you are building for a system that needs to be able to daemonise Shairport Sync with the `-d` option and to kill the daemon with the `-k` option, you need to include the `libdaemon` library:
-* libdaemon

-Most current releases of Linuxes use the `systemd` startup and system manager, and this daemonises applications differently, so the `libdaemon` library can be omitted.

 Optional:
 * libsoxr
 * libalac (This is a library containing the Apple ALAC decoder.)
-* libmosquitto (This is to enable the mqtt-metadata-interface.)

 Many Linux distributions have Avahi and OpenSSL already in place, so normally it probably makes sense to choose those options rather than tinysvcmdns or mbed TLS.
 The `libsoxr` library is available in recent Linux distributions, but it requires lots of processor power — chances are an embedded processor won't be able to keep up.

 Debian, Ubuntu and Raspbian users can get the basics with:

-- `# apt-get install build-essential git xmltoman` – these may already be installed.
+- `# apt install build-essential git xmltoman` – these may already be installed.
-- `# apt-get install autoconf automake libtool libpopt-dev libconfig-dev`
+- `# apt install autoconf automake libtool libdaemon-dev libpopt-dev libconfig-dev`
-- `# apt-get install libdaemon-dev` – if you need libdaemon support.
-- `# apt-get install libasound2-dev` for the ALSA libraries
+- `# apt install libasound2-dev` for the ALSA libraries
-- `# apt-get install libpulse-dev` for the PulseAudio libraries
+- `# apt install libpulse-dev` for the PulseAudio libraries
-- `# apt-get install avahi-daemon libavahi-client-dev` if you want to use Avahi (recommended).
+- `# apt install avahi-daemon libavahi-client-dev` if you want to use Avahi (recommended).
-- `# apt-get install libssl-dev` if you want to use OpenSSL and libcrypto, or use mbed TLS otherwise.
+- `# apt install libssl-dev` if you want to use OpenSSL and libcrypto, or use mbed TLS otherwise.
-- `# apt-get install libmbedtls-dev` if you want to use mbed TLS, or use OpenSSL/libcrypto otherwise.
-You can still use PolarSSL with `apt-get install libpolarssl-dev` if you want to use PolarSSL, but it is deprecated as it's not longer being supported.
+- `# apt install libmbedtls-dev` if you want to use mbed TLS, or use OpenSSL/libcrypto otherwise.
+You can still use PolarSSL with `apt install libpolarssl-dev` if you want to use PolarSSL, but it is deprecated as it's not longer being supported.
-- `# apt-get install libsoxr-dev` if you want support for libsoxr-based resampling.
+- `# apt install libsoxr-dev` if you want support for libsoxr-based resampling.
 This library is in many recent distributions; if not, instructions for how to build it from source for Rasbpian/Debian Wheezy are available at [LIBSOXR.md](https://github.com/mikebrady/shairport-sync/blob/master/LIBSOXR.md).
-- `# apt-get install libmosquitto-dev` if you want to use the mqtt client
+- `# apt install libsndfile1-dev` if you want to use the convolution filter.

-If you just want to have the default configuration options (systemd):
-- `# apt-get install build-essential git xmltoman autoconf automake libtool libpopt-dev libconfig-dev libasound2-dev libpulse-dev avahi-daemon libavahi-client-dev libssl-dev libsoxr-dev`

 If you wish to include the Apple ALAC decoder, you need install it first – please refer to the [ALAC](https://github.com/mikebrady/alac) repository for more information.